Michael-cmd-sys/yc_directory/README.md

 To learn more about Next.js and the technologies used in this project, check out the following resources:

-    Next.js Documentation - Learn about Next.js features and API.
+- [Next.js Documentation](https://nextjs.org/docs) - Learn about Next.js features and API.
-    Learn Next.js - An interactive Next.js tutorial.
+- [Learn Next.js](https://nextjs.org/learn) - An interactive Next.js tutorial.

-You can also explore the Next.js GitHub repository for more information on contributing and feedback.
+You can also explore the [Next.js GitHub repository](https://github.com/vercel/next.js) for more information on contributing and feedback.

 ## Deploy on Vercel

-The easiest way to deploy your Next.js application is to use the Vercel Platform.
-Check out the Next.js deployment documentation for more details.
+The easiest way to deploy your Next.js application is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app).
+Check out the [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+---